Cart 0

 Sthira and Sukha are two concepts from The Yoga Sutras of Patanjali.
 Sthira is a Sanskrit word that means ‘to have steadiness and stability.’
 Sukha is a Sanskrit word that means “with ease and comfort.”

-Our culture's emphasis on physical perfection, competition, success, athleticism, and militarism has led many ofsh ourselves to the brink in order to achieve our goals.
+Our culture's emphasis on physical perfection, competition, success, athleticism, and militarism has led many of us to push ourselves to the brink in order to achieve our goals.
 Unfortunately, this mindset often leads to injuries during yoga practice due to exaggerated and unsafe movements.
 To avoid this, it is crucial to cultivate discernment or Vivekas.
 If you ever experience physical pain during your practice, this is a sign that you need to slow down and take a break.
 Additionally, it's important to focus on your breath and pranayama techniques throughout your practice to keep your body and mind supple.
-Byur inner voice and paying attention to your body, you can avoid getting caught up in the potentially harmful mindset that often accompanies physical competition.
-Ultimately, this is what yoga is all about. us to adopt the harmful mindset that we must pu listening to yo read more.
+By observing and using your breath to guide you and lsyening to your body, you can avoid getting caught up in the potentially harmful mindsets that often accompany physical competition.
+Ultimately, this is what yoga is all about.
+Discernment.

 doors-1767563_1280.jpg